-One of our favorite winter events is coming up.
-You don’t want to miss the annual Art Shanty Projects taking place on Bde Unma / Lake Harriet.
+One of our favorite winter events is coming up: the annual Art Shanty Projects taking place on Bde Unma / Lake Harriet.

-Something we all look forward to, the annual Art Shanty Projects.
-Each year offers something unique, fun and interesting.
-The Art Shanty Projects have been happening for several years, aside from taking a little break.
-The first time we enjoyed them we found them in the White Bear Lake area and then more recently on Bde Unma/Lake Harriet.
+Something we all look forward to are the annual Art Shanty Projects.
+Each year offers something unique, fun and interesting to break up the cold and dull winter.
+The Art Shanty Projects have been happening for several years now, except for a brief break during Covid.

 The Art Shanty Village on the lake really is something for all ages.
-A great opportunity to check out some of the most amazing creativity and even more fun that it’s outdoors out on a frozen lake!
+It’s a great opportunity to check out some of the most amazing creativity and even more fun that it’s outdoors out on a frozen lake!

-When the event first started, most of the Art Shanty’s were small indoor buildings with just an occasional one completely outdoors.
+When the event first started, most of the Art Shanties were small indoor buildings with just an occasional one completely outdoors.
 Once the pandemic came, like most things, something had to change.

-The Shanty Projects will Once again be open for four weekends with opening weekend on January 21st-22nd and weather dependent will close up on February 12th.
+UPDATE: The Art Shanty Projects will be open for three (not four, as previously published) weekends with opening weekend on January 27th and closing weekend on February 11th.

 We’ve been to the Art Shanty Projects at least four different years and each time loved it.
 Although there is a suggested donation of $10-20 per person nobody will be turned away.
 The temporary village on the ice is really something you just need to experience first hand.
 Each individual Shanty has its own story, brought to life in an interactive artistic form.